mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 - inclusion as a lens

 The final chapters aims to address this with  recommendations for facilitators and researchers.
 The scope of the applicability is addressed as the findings of this thesis can inform the wider debate of how to best support project based learning in wider domains.
 Specifically the use of concrete design frameworks and step-based iterative project in scaffolding PBL.

+### Summary of  the potential utility of GDPs? of abstract / concrete exploration?  for several stakeholders

+HOW DOES THIS RELATE TO ABSTRACT / CONCRETE THING OF PT 1.
+AND TO THE SUMMARY TABLE OF CH.
+6.

+The work of Quintana et al contains useful guidelines for checking the suitability of a framework to support science education [@quintana_scaffolding_2004].
+In particular guideline x, and y can be identified in the use of GDPS in this research.

+The evidence and examples surfaced in Chapter 6 and the previous section support a view that the GDPs can form the basis of productive research and pedagogical frameworks.

+While the work of Eriksson et al. explored the utility of GDP concepts in several dimensions the focus was on utility for the research community.

+This chapter has outlined he observed and potential uses of GDPs for different stakeholders in this context: specifically, comparing their utility for researchers, participants and facilitators/ learning designers.

+**For participants**
+Addressing utility for participants, in computing education, design pattern-based approaches have benefits in making complex problems more modular and concrete [@muller_almost_2004-1; @waite_teaching_2021].

+GDPs are particularly helpful in participant goal formation, as explored in Chapter 6 in the sections on ideation and prioritisation.
+GDPs also help with the division of labour between collaborators, which is relevant here as when tackling more abstract processes, concepts, and terminology, these roles are often taken on by a more competent partner.

+**Value for researchers of the intermediate framing & b & c**

+Quick summary of value

+In the framing of CHAT, the implementation of GDPS can be treated as a distinct activity systems (see Fig in last chapter)

 <!-- Chapter four outlined a design narrative where tools were chosen and adapted by myself and Participants in response to local context.
 Chapter five explored the emerging organisational unit of GDPs, and how they were used as meditational strategies.   -->